opencog/atomspace/opencog/query/README.md

 This README gives a general overview of both steps.

-Performing a query of a graphical pattern ca be thought of in several ways.
+Performing a query of a graphical pattern can be thought of in several ways.
 One way is to think of it as "solving the subgraph isomoprhism problem", which is exactly what the code here does.